-Check out the video here first to get a good idea of the process that we took to build the modern concrete and redwood bench.
-Click here to see the video then come back for all the dimensions.
+Watch the video here first to get a good idea of the process that we took to build the modern concrete and redwood bench.

 - (2) Bags of Quikrete 50 lb.
 Fast-Setting Concrete Mix (We used the fast setting mix in the red bag.
 If you are new to concrete don’t use the fast setting it’s too fast for a beginner.)